-The range known as The Orrel which incorporates shops at two levels and currently houses the cafe at the upper level and shops at Fish Street level dated firmly to 1601.
-The Orrel is the only comparison with the Chester Rows in Shrewsbury.
+The range known as ‘The Orrel’, which currently houses the cafe at the upper level and shops at the Fish Street level dated firmly to 1601.
+The Orrel is the only comparison with the Chester Rows that Shrewsbury has.

 In Shropshire we have some notable ‘firsts’ – the oldest cruck building in Europe, the precursor to the mighty Longleat, timber which came from a tree growing at the time of Alfred the Great, another from the time before Ethelred the Unready, a 12th century church roof and much more.

-The ‘Saving’ & Restoration of Bear Steps
+The Restoration of Bear Steps

-After immense effort the necessary £50,000 was raised by the Society – £30,000 by voluntary effort.
+After immense effort the necessary £50,000 was raised by the Society – £30,000 by voluntary donations.
 By 1972 the work was complete and the restored complex was opened by the late Sir Clough Williams-Ellis, a Society member best known for his creation of Portmeirion in North Wales.
-Sir George Trevelyan, Bt, Chairman and later President of the Shrewsbury Civic Society, said in 1972 … “when restored these Bear Steps cottages will provide a considerable tourist attraction in the quiet centre of the town.
+Sir George Trevelyan, Bt, Chairman and later President of Shrewsbury Civic Society, said in 1972 … “when restored these Bear Steps cottages will provide a considerable tourist attraction in the quiet centre of the town.
 They can be put to economical and social use … while manifold educational uses can be found for the hall.